 Too, America became the largest recipient of Chinese foreign direct investment in 2011 — and Japan is undergoing a renaissance in outbound foreign direct investment focused on energy and M&A. Just what McKenna Long is seeking to secure from the region.

 But as Staci Zaretsky of Above the Law outlined recently: “Due to modest attorney headcount [in Asia] at most U.S. [law] firms, it appears that [US lawyers] still view the Asian market with caution; only global giants haven taken the lead.”
 Read more: Russian nuclear power investments in Vietnam an opportunity for lawyers.

-Professionals in the legal services market tell me that there is a perception here that US firms are not prepared to make the long term commitment to the region, or spend the money necessary to compete with long term entrenched incumbent law firms.
-Incumbent law firm leaders have told me they are generally confident they can carve out domestic niches which cannot be accessed by US law firms as a result of their lack of long term commitment.
+Professionals in the legal services market indicate there is a perception here that US firms are not prepared to make the long-term commitment to the region or spend the money necessary to compete with long term entrenched incumbent law firms.
+Incumbent law firm leaders have told me they are generally confident they can carve out domestic niches which cannot be accessed by US law firms because of their lack of long-term commitment.